nanoporetech/modkit/book/src/advanced_usage.md

   -r, --regions-bed <REGIONS_BED>
           BED file of regions over which to compare methylation levels.
 Should be tab-separated (spaces allowed in the "name" column).
 Requires chrom, chromStart and chromEnd.
 The Name column is optional.
 Strand is currently ignored.
-When omitted, methylation levels are compared at each site in common between the two bedMethyl files being compared.
+      --header
+          Include header in output.
   -o, --out-dir <OUT_DIR>
           Directory to place output DMR results in BED format.
   -p, --prefix <PREFIX>